The alert of the experts in free competition to the Convention

 Felipe Irarrázabal, former national economic prosecutor.

 Punctually, in the articles already approved, doubts jump everywhere.
-“It could generate a lack of certainty about the figure of collusion and abuse of a dominant position”, indicates the director of the Regulation and Competition area of the Prieto studio, Andrea Von Chrismar.
+“It might generate a lack of certainty regarding the figure of collusion and abuse of a dominant position”, indicates the director of the Regulation and Competition area of the Prieto studio, Andrea Von Chrismar.
 “Without a doubt, it addresses a sensitive issue that interests the entire community.
 However, I would have preferred a simpler wording, which refers to the general principles and leaves its regulation to the legislator”, adds the partner of Pellegrini & Rencoret, Julio Pellegrini.

 Andrea from Chrismar